Conical mill

 The conical mill has some marked advantages over the hammermill, especially in the pharmaceutical industry: low noise, heat and dust, a more uniform particle size, flexibility in design, and higher capacity.

-The concept of the conical mill was created in 1976 by the engineers of Quadro Engineering, who remains the foremost manufacturer of conical mills.
+The concept of the conical mill was created in 1976 by the engineers of Quadro Engineering, who remain the foremost manufacturer of conical mills.
 Conical mills are available in Ex- execution with a variety of sieves and impellers.
 The mill head can be mounted on a mobile lifter which allows for easy up and down movement for docking into containers, tablet presses and others.
 The mill head is dismounted from a lifter for easy cleaning.

 In combination with companion equipment like conical screw mixers and vacuum conveyors, conical mills help streamline and modernize solid processing workflows in the pharmaceutical, cosmetic, food, and chemical industries.